 State-specific information about home visiting services from evidence-based model data and potential beneficiaries from Census data

-Aggregate service and demographic data for programs led by tribal organizations from seven evidence-based models
+Aggregate service and demographic data for programs led by Indigenous organizations from nine evidence-based models

-State-specific information on MIECHV home visiting services from state MIECHV awardees, including a table containing aggregate data for Tribal MIECHV awardees
+State-specific information on MIECHV home visiting services from state MIECHV awardees and a table containing aggregate data for Tribal MIECHV grantees

 State-specific information on family well-being and potential need for services, including information disaggregated by race and ethnicity to highlight the need for more equitable access to services for families